mco-gh/mco.dev/content/pds/transfer.md

 This is a good choice for another reason: it's Big - Wikipedia logs on the order of 250MB of access data every hour.
-Just the data for this year to date (as of September 16, which is day 259) would entail 259*24*250MB=1.5TB.
+Just the data for this year (as of September 16, which is day 259) would entail 259*24*250MB=1.5TB.
-But we're going bigger than that - we're going to load all the historical data from as many year as we can find.
+But we're going bigger than that - we're going to load all the historical data from as many years as we can find.

 ## The Naive Approach (and why it's not the best plan)